Powered by SchoolDash

 This school is a member of Swale Academies Trust.
 (Other schools in this trust include Meopham School, Westlands School, The Sittingbourne School, The North School and The Whitstable School.)

 Particular strengths include Admissions and Environment.
-Relative weaknesses include Sixth form and Destinations.
+Relative weaknesses include Sixth form and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.